 Proper inflation is the single most important factor in tire care.
 What many drivers don’t realize is that the inflation pressure imprinted on the sidewall of the tire is the maximum operating pressure determined by the tire manufacturer.
 It is not necessarily the correct inflation for your vehicle's tires.

 You should always use the inflation recommended by the vehicle manufacturer.
 This information can be found in the owner's manual and often on a label located in the vehicle's doorjamb, inside the fuel hatch, or on the glove compartment door.

-- We recommend checking air pressure once a month and before long trips.
+- Check air pressure once a month and before long trips.

-- Always check the pressure when the tires are "cold" -- at least three hours after the vehicle has been stopped and before it has been driven 1.6 miles.
+- Always check the pressure when the tires are "cold."
+That is at least three hours after the vehicle has been stopped and before it has been driven one mile.
 It's best to inflate your tires in the morning.